jaeyk/comp_thinking_social_science/docs/08_big_data.md

 \end{tabular}
 \end{table}

-`%` is one of the wildcards that you can use for string matching. `%` matches any number of characters.
-So, `J%` matches Jae, JFK, Joseph, etc. `_` is another useful wildcard and it matches exactly one character.
+`%` is one of the wildcards you can use for string matching. `%` matches any number of characters.
+So, `J%` matches Jae, JFK, Joseph, etc. `_` is another useful wildcard that matches exactly one character.
 So `J_` matches only JA, JE, etc. If wildcards are not enough, then you should consider using regular expressions.

 - `arrange` = `ORDER BY`